tin6150/psg/rst/reStructuredText_markup.rst

 Thus, pay special attention to ``code block``  (really ``verbose text, or monospaced text``) (actually, tailing underline after word seems to be the culprit)

+If this page has no error, it renders in github web view (both under PSG and inet-dev-class, which is why consolidated as primary in psg as the README.md in psg is also useful)

 SUMMARY
 =======